W4RG0Dpk/Amazon-Platform-Specific-Chatbot/README.md

 | ![Support](https://img.shields.io/badge/Feature-Support-blue)      | Support contact forms triggered on fallback or direct user request      |
 | ![Fallback](https://img.shields.io/badge/Fallback-critical-red) | Safe fallback messages when information is missing or unverifiable     |

+---
-📚 Explanation of Context
+## 📚 Explanation of Context
 All chatbot answers rely strictly on a knowledge base of help document sentences — about 100 lines of Amazon buyer and seller instructions, navigation tips, and FAQs.
 Using semantic search, the system retrieves the most relevant lines for each query, providing clear, explicit context for the LLM to answer confidently and professionally, citing source line numbers.
 This allows the chatbot to avoid hallucinated answers, ensuring trustworthy help.

-🚩 Why RAG?
+## 🚩 Why RAG?
-Retrieval-Augmented Generation (RAG) enables the chatbot to:
+-Retrieval-Augmented Generation (RAG) enables the chatbot to:

-🔍 Retrieve the most relevant help document snippets for the user’s query, grounding responses in factual content.
+-🔍 Retrieve the most relevant help document snippets for the user’s query, grounding responses in factual content.

-🤖 Pass this context plus the user question to a local LLM (Mistral via Ollama) to generate a coherent answer.
+-🤖 Pass this context plus the user question to a local LLM (Mistral via Ollama) to generate a coherent answer.

-✋ Fall back with a fixed polite message and support option if retrieval is insufficient or the answer is unverifiable, ensuring a safe user experience.
+-✋ Fall back with a fixed polite message and support option if retrieval is insufficient or the answer is unverifiable, ensuring a safe user experience.

-▶️ Sample Fallback Behavior
+##▶️ Sample Fallback Behavior
-When the system cannot retrieve context above a confidence threshold, it does not guess but returns:
+-When the system cannot retrieve context above a confidence threshold, it does not guess but returns:
   "Sorry, I cannot answer that from the provided document.
 Would you like to contact support?"

-If the LLM answer fails strict verification for grounding in the retrieved context, the same fallback triggers.
+-If the LLM answer fails strict verification for grounding in the retrieved context, the same fallback triggers.

 The web UI automatically shows a support form on fallback to let users submit detailed queries for human assistance.

-🚀 Quick Start
+## 🚀 Quick Start
-1️⃣ Prerequisites
+>1️⃣ Prerequisites
 Python 3.8+

 Git